einegallone/TriteTrieTreeTreat/README.md

 TriteTrieTreeTreat
 =================

-Generic trie tree data structure that utilizes hashmaps to link its branches, where data associated with the key is Value.
+Generic prefix trie tree data structure that utilizes hashmaps to link its branches.
+Each key is represented by a String and is associated with a Value.
+Each character of the key String is a node and only the nodes that represent the ends of keys have Values associated with them.

 Version 0.0.1
 ===========